 The body and sex

 Cancer and its treatment can cause physical changes that may affect your sex life.
-Find out about male and female anatomy and what happens during sex.
+Find out about the body and what happens during sex.

 About the body and sex